2011 Irwin Tools Night Race: Background

+Practice and qualifying

 Race

 The race was televised by ABC in the United States.
 However, several affiliates including ABC owned-and-operated WABC in New York City, WPVI in Philadelphia and WTVD in Raleigh-Durham pre-empted the race in order to offer continuing coverage of Hurricane Irene, while other ABC affiliates pre-empted this race to air NFL preseason games.